'REAL' PERSONAL FREEDOM

 us as to how far to go with this faith filled approach, and at what stage in life.
 What I can

-that true contentment, satisfaction
+that contentment, purpose

 and real freedom grows in